 Williston Community Builders is so excited to announce their partnership with the Pool Action Committee to bring back an outdoor pool to Williston!
-We pledged our 2021 Festival of Trees proceeds to the project, will be pledging 2022 Festival of Trees proceeds, and look forward to reaching our fundraising goal!
-So far, we have raised from our generous donors, close to $4,000,000!!
-The location was recently announced, and we couldn't be more excited!!
-The City of Williston has graciously donated a 3 acre plot of land next to Cutting Field that is going to be the PERFECT location for our dreams of Williston Water World to become a reality!
+We pledged our 2021 & 2022 Festival of Trees proceeds to the project and are ecstatic that we have reached our fundraising goal through many different donors and fundraisers over the past few years!
+The City of Williston graciously donated a 3 acre plot of land next to Cutting Field that is the PERFECT location for our dreams of Williston Water World to become a reality!
 With the help of our amazing community, we have no doubt that this project is going to be everything we want and more!

 To make a donation, check out the "Donate Now" button on the home page to be directed to our PayPal.

-Spring 2023 is fast approaching!!
+Spring 2024 is our goal!!
 We have been hard at work these past few years, developing an ideal location for our community garden!
-The plot of land is ready for development and the garden shed has been set!
+The plot of land is ready for development, planters have been built and the garden shed has been set!
 This project will be a huge asset to our community and will be a beautiful, serene space for all to enjoy.
 The garden will be located off of East Broadway, south of the Williston ARC.
 Stay tuned for more info on the completion of this project in the coming months!

 What is a community garden?
 The American Community Gardening Association defines community garden broadly.
 A community garden can be urban, suburban, or rural.
 It can grow flowers, vegetables—or community.
 It can be one community plot or many individual plots.
 It can be located at a school, hospital, or in a neighborhood.